data01312022/LendingClub_Risk_Analytics/README.md

 If one is able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.

 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
-The company can utilise this knowledge for its portfolio and risk assessment.
+The company can utilize this knowledge for its portfolio and risk assessment.

 ## Steps involved:
 Reading and Understanding the Data
-Data cleaning & preperation
+Data cleaning & preparation
 Data Visualization (Univariate/Bivariate/Multivariate Analysis)
 Conclusion: This part is about conclusion drawn from the study.